BeanedTaco/beanedtaco/README.md

 I'm Danny, a full-stack developer, web designer, and coordinator in many communities.
 I have skills in JavaScript (Node, Deno, Electron, and client-side) and Python.
 I'm also slowly learning Java and TypeScript too!

+I am a Head/Lead Developer at [Lights On Studios](https://lightson.xyz).
+We create cool Discord bots and programmes at Lights On, and we maintain Ice Cream (our flagship Discord bot).

-I currently work for [Squared Labs](https://discord.gg/BbRn5AtkvG) as a Senior Developer.
+I also work for [Squared Labs](https://discord.gg/BbRn5AtkvG) as a Senior Developer.
 We create software for the public and conduct cool experiments.

-I used to work for [Artemis Studios](https://artemisdev.tech) as a Lead Developer, and I was working on the [Kiwi](https://artemisdev.tech/kiwi) project.
-It's a multi-purpose Discord bot.
-I now lead Artemis as one of the three Owners and the lead of DevOps.
+I currently lead DevOps [at Artemis](https://forums.artemis.org.uk) as an Owner.
+I used to be the Lead Developer there before it restructured.

 ***My website has all my social medias and links.
 It can be found [here](https://bean.codes).***